raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 You either create or destroy water.

 ***Create Water***.
-You create up to 10 gallons of clean water within range in an open container.
-Alternatively, the water falls as rain in a 30-foot cube within range, extinguishing exposed flames in the area.
+You create up to 40.0L of clean water within range in an open container.
+Alternatively, the water falls as rain in a 9.0m cube within range, extinguishing exposed flames in the area.

 ***Destroy Water***.
-You destroy up to 10 gallons of water in an open container within range.
-Alternatively, you destroy fog in a 30-foot cube within range.
+You destroy up to 40.0L of water in an open container within range.
+Alternatively, you destroy fog in a 9.0m cube within range.

 ***At Higher Levels***.
-When you cast this spell using a spell slot of 2nd level or higher, you create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet, for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, you create or destroy an additional 40.0L of water, or the size of the cube increases by 1.5m, for each slot level above 1st.

 #### Create Undead